 I’m glad to say Dave is doing better now, though he was already back in the hospital once for a few days because of some continued heart trouble.
 He’s on a lot of medications and is eating a strict cardiac diet – low sodium, low cholesterol – which he’s adapted to by posting awesome Facebook photos of his and his mom’s cool creations.

 In bad news, that heart center?
 Not in-network for Dave’s insurance.
 They’re fighting it, but at this point, he’s something like $150,000 in debt from his two hospital stays and related treatments.

-His best friend started a GoFundMe page, and if you’d like to help, not only are your contributions there welcomed and greatly appreciated, but I can definitely say we also appreciate “prayers and shares,” helping to send good thoughts for Dave and spreading the word about the GoFundMe campaign.
+His best friend started a GoFundMe page, and if you’d like to help, not only are your contributions there welcomed and greatly appreciated, but I can definitely say we also appreciate you helping by sending good thoughts for Dave and spreading the word about the GoFundMe campaign.

 Back to happier, more unschooly stuff… Sarah finished two books while we were in Arizona – Double Cross: The True Story of the D-Day Spies, a solid nonfiction book, and Q-Space, a Star Trek: The Next Generation novel.

 Together, we’d started reading a biography on Lionel Messi, but we decided to abandon it, because it was pretty awful.
 So instead, we started reading We Don’t Need Roads, a look at the making of the Back to the Future trilogy.
 We haven’t gotten very far yet, but so far it’s leaps and bounds ahead of the Messi book!

 Sarah and Chris also read a bunch of Edgar Allen Poe poems and short stories together, including Annabelle Lee, The Bells and The Tell-Tale Heart, to get in a Halloween mood, and Sarah picked up some comics, including Gwenpool #1.